 4. Add Cold Water: Begin adding ice-cold water one tablespoon at a time and mix with a fork until shaggy pieces form.

-5. Knead Dough: With your hands knead dough in the bowl to form a large shaggy dough.
+5. Knead Dough: In a bowl, knead the dough with your hands to form a large shaggy ball.
 Transfer the dough to a lightly floured work surface.
-Add an additional tablespoon of ice water to the smaller piece of dough left in the bowl and knead to bring them together.
+Add an additional tablespoon of ice water to the smaller piece of dough left in the bowl and knead to combine.
 Transfer the remaining dough to the work surface and knead a couple of times.
-The dough will look mostly hydrated but some dry spots will remain.
+The dough will look mostly hydrated, but some dry spots will remain.

-6. Roll Dough: Lightly flour the work surface and roll dough into a long rectangle until it is about ½ – ¾ inch thick.
+6. Roll Dough: Lightly flour the work surface, and using a rolling pin, roll out the dough into a long rectangle about ½ – ¾ inches thick.
 Dust with additional flour as needed to prevent sticking.
-Tip: flip the dough over once or twice to make sure it isn’t sticking to the work surface.
+Tip: Flip the dough over once or twice to make sure it isn’t sticking to the work surface.

-7. First Turn: Place the short side of the rectangle so that it is facing you and cover the bottom two-thirds of the dough with half the remaining grated butter.
-Fold the dough into thirds by folding the top third of the dough down over half the butter and then folding the bottom third up over the top.
+7. First Turn: Gently remove any excess flour using a pastry brush.
+Place the short side of the rectangle so that it is facing you, and cover the bottom two-thirds of the dough with half the remaining grated butter.
+Fold the dough into thirds by folding the top third down over half the butter and then folding the bottom third up over the top.

-8. Second Turn: Rotate the dough 90 degrees and gently roll the dough into a rectangle again.
-Place short side towards you and add remaining grated butter to bottom two-thirds of the dough.
-Fold the dough into thirds by folding the top third of the dough down over half of the butter and folding the bottom third over the top.
+8. Second Turn: Rotate the dough 90 degrees and gently roll it into a rectangle again.
+Place the short side towards you and add the remaining grated butter to the bottom two-thirds of the dough.
+Fold the dough into thirds by folding the top third down over half of the butter and folding the bottom third over the top.

 9. Third Turn: Rotate the dough 90 degrees and roll it into a rectangle.
-Fold the dough into thirds again.
-This time without butter.
-Wrap dough tightly in plastic and refrigerate for 1 hour.
-Chill the dough for an hour and then roll and cut as needed for the recipe.
-Tip: when cutting puff pastry use a sharp floured knife to prevent the layers from getting squished.
+Fold the dough into thirds again, this time without butter.
+Wrap the dough tightly in plastic wrap and refrigerate for 1 hour.
+After the dough has chilled for at least an hour, roll it out and cut as needed for the recipe.
+Tip: When cutting puff pastry, use a sharp, floured knife to prevent the layers from getting squished.

 Frequently Asked Questions

-Puff Pastry is a flaky buttery pastry made from laminated dough (dough that is made from alternating layers of dough and butter).
-When it is baked the liquid in the butter melts and the water steams creating puffy layers.
+Puff Pastry is a flaky, buttery pastry made from laminated dough (dough made from alternating layers of dough and butter).
+When it is baked, the liquid in the butter melts, and the water steams, creating puffy layers.

 Puff pastry contains more fat than shortcrust.
 As a result, shortcrust won’t puff or separate into layers.
 Like puff pastry, it can be used for both sweet and savory recipes.

 Rough puff pastry can be used in place of traditional puff pastry.
-It can be used to sweat or savory tarts or pies, turnovers, galettes, palmiers, beef wellington, and the list goes on and on.
+It can be used to make sweet or savory tarts or pies, turnovers, galettes, palmiers, beef Wellington, and the list goes on and on.

-Yes and no. Poking holes in puff pastry (also referred to as “docking” or ”venting ) helps prevent it from puffing up by releasing steam as it cooks.
-Common recipes that would require docking or venting would be when you are blind baking the pastry or making a pastry with a larger filling.
+Yes and no. Poking holes in puff pastry (also referred to as “docking” or ”venting”) helps prevent it from puffing up by releasing steam as it cooks.
+Common recipes requiring docking or venting would be when you are blind baking or making a pastry with a larger filling.

 Rough Puff Pastry (Puff Pastry Cheat)